0

 MARKET SUMMARY:

-Corn futures are 1 to 2 cents higher at midday Thursday; soybean futures are
+Corn futures are 1 to 2 cents higher at midday Wednesday; soybean futures

-points higher.
-The interest rate products are weaker.
-Energy trade is firmer
+Index is 2 points lower.
+The interest rate products are firmer.
+Energy trade is

 CORN: